G12project/healthcaresystem/README.md

 $ node cevnts.js
 ```

-Note: All names and passwords need to be set accordingly the the files.
+Note: All names and passwords need to be set accordingly in the files.

+# Misc
+This project has been prepared for CS207 course, assigned by Dr. Nagendra Kumar, IIT Indore.